davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the total expected contract hours for employees on a weekly basis.
 Here's a breakdown of what it does in simple business terms:

-1. **Data Source**: It uses a data table called `vw_missing_timesheet`, which likely contains information about employees, their contract hours, and the weeks they worked.
+1. **Data Source**: It uses a table called `vw_missing_timesheet`, which likely contains records of timesheets for employees, including the week, employee ID, and their contract hours.

-2. **Grouping Data**: The `SUMMARIZE` function groups the data by two key pieces of information:
+2. **Grouping Data**: The `SUMMARIZE` function groups the data by two key fields: `Week_` (which represents the week of the year) and `EmployeeID` (which identifies each employee).
+This means it organizes the data so that we can look at each employee's hours for each week separately.
-   - The week (`vw_missing_timesheet[Week_]`)
-   - The employee ID (`vw_missing_timesheet[EmployeeID]`)

-   For each unique combination of week and employee, it calculates the maximum contract hours (`MAX(vw_missing_timesheet[ContractHours])`).
-This means if an employee has multiple entries for the same week, it will take the highest number of contract hours they are expected to work.
+3. **Calculating Maximum Contract Hours**: For each group (each employee in each week), it calculates the maximum contract hours using `MAX(vw_missing_timesheet[ContractHours])`.
+This is important because if an employee has multiple entries for the same week, we want to consider only the highest contract hours they are expected to work.

-3. **Summing Up**: After summarizing the data, the `SUMX` function then takes this summarized table and adds up all the maximum contract hours calculated for each employee across all weeks.
+4. **Summing Up Contract Hours**: After summarizing the data and determining the maximum contract hours for each employee per week, the `SUMX` function then adds up all these maximum contract hours across all employees and weeks.

-4. **Final Result**: The final output of this measure is the total expected contract hours for all employees, considering the highest contract hours for each employee in each week.

-In summary, this DAX measure helps to determine the total expected working hours for employees based on their maximum contract hours recorded for each week, ensuring that if there are multiple entries for an employee in a week, only the highest is counted.
+In summary, this DAX expression effectively totals the highest expected contract hours for each employee for each week, giving a clear picture of the total expected work hours across the organization for the specified time period.

 **`MISSING%`**